 In line with our mission to grow and nurture our people, we are committed to provide a work environment for employees that fosters fairness, equality and respect for social and cultural diversity.

-On gender diversity, we view diversity as an important component in supporting sustainable development and the percentage of female to total full-time employees is 36% (FY2021: 35%) and about 40% (FY2021: 40%) of managers are females as at 31 March 2022.
+On gender diversity, we view diversity as an important component in supporting sustainable development.
+Key statistics on gender diversity of our full time employees as at 31 March 2023 are as follows:

 b.
 Educational background diversity